Quaker Oats Company: Trans fat content and litigation

 In 2010, two California consumers filed a class action lawsuit against the Quaker Oats Company.
-The plaintiffs alleged that Quaker marketed its products as healthy even though they contained unhealthy trans fat.
+The plaintiffs alleged that Quaker marketed its products as healthy, though they contained unhealthy trans fat.
 Specifically, Quaker's Chewy Granola Bars, Instant Oatmeal, and Oatmeal to Go Bars contained trans fat, yet their packaging featured claims like "heart healthy", "wholesome", and "smart choices made easy".
 The plaintiffs' complaint cited current scientific evidence that trans fat causes coronary heart disease and is associated with a higher risk of diabetes and some forms of cancer.
 In 2014, Quaker agreed to remove trans fats from its products, at a cost of $1.4 million, although the company denied false or misleading labelling.

 US brands

 As of 2005, these are the product brands marketed under the Quaker Oats name in the US: